Dexter loves to read, study, and share the word of God with love.

 We may not commit the sins that David committed, but we will encounter the hopelessly that he encountered.
 How we respond to hopelessness is the difference between fulfillment and defeat.

-Final thoughts.
 It's always recommended that you read the Bible, meditate and pray daily.
 The more you give yourself to the things of God, the greater your chances are of seeing results.
-If God didn't mean what He said, He wouldn't have gone through the trouble to give us these encouraging Bible verses.
-If you find these scriptures helpful, and you have a few of your own - share them in your comments below.
+If God didn't mean what He said, He wouldn't have gone through the trouble to give us these encouraging scripture verses.
+If you find these Bible verses helpful, and you have a few of your own - share them in your comments below.

 © 2018 Dexter Whinfield